 One of the most basic requirements of employers is to ensure that all health carers who are required to participate in patient lifting activities are provided with proper health and safety training in the use of proper body mechanics, including lifting and moving techniques.
 This is an ongoing requirement.
 It’s not good enough to be provided with a crash course on the first day on the job – health carers should be provided with the facility to attend regularly at refresher courses to ensure that they are using all appropriate techniques to minimize their risk of injury.

-Although good lifting techniques can help to reduce the likelihood of back injury, they are not sufficient on their own and should be complimented with appropriate equipment, adequate staffing levels, and other measures that effectively reduce the risk factors that are associated with musculoskeletal injuries.
+Although good lifting techniques can help to reduce the likelihood of back injury, they are not sufficient on their own and should be complemented with the appropriate equipment, adequate staffing levels, and other measures that effectively reduce the risk factors that are associated with musculoskeletal injuries.

 Where possible, lifting should be eliminated altogether and replaced with a mechanical solution, using equipment such as: